ProxyGrow LogoProxyGrow

 Stability and Uptime

 Dedicated modems in a datacenter have none of these issues.
 A purpose-built modem in a server rack with a stable power supply will run continuously for years without intervention.
 For operators running SLA commitments to clients, this matters.
+A 99.5% uptime SLA is achievable on dedicated modems with normal carrier-side reliability; the same SLA on phone-based infrastructure requires significantly more babysitting and redundancy.

 Who Should Use Each